House of Representatives (Thailand): Presiding officers

 The executive committee of House of Representatives consists of one speaker and two deputy speakers to be its presiding officers.
 The Speaker of the House is also the ex officio President of the National Assembly of Thailand.
 The election is done by a secret ballot in the first session; after a resolution is passed; the elected would be formally approved by the King.
 The Speaker and Deputy Speakers of the House cannot be members of the cabinet or any political party executive committee.
 The speaker and his or her deputies are not entitled to represent partisan interests and must exercise their powers on a non-partisan basis.

 Leader of the Governing Coalition

 The current Constitution does not require that the Prime Minister and the Ministers be members of the House of Representatives, although previous constitutions did require this.
 After the first session, the House must vote in a resolution to elect a Prime Minister, after which the King formally approves him or her.
 The Prime Minister-elect is not necessarily the leader of the largest party in the House.
-However, the electoral system ususally results in a hung parliament.
+However, the electoral system usually results in a hung parliament.

 The prime minister is limited to eight years in office, not counting terms in a caretaker capacity.
 This is equal to two full terms of the House.